deliveryhero/lymph/docs/installation.rst

 `ZooKeeper`_ (for service discovery) and `RabbitMQ`_ (for events) and have them running.

-If these are already set up, you can skip straight to :ref:`user guide
+If these are already set up, you can skip straight and continue the next chapter.
-<user-guide>`, otherwise continue reading.

 Installing dependencies